 Work conducted by QAA as part of the Student Transitions Enhancement Theme

 During the first year of the Student Transitions Enhancement Theme, legislation came into effect that assigned additional responsibilities for those with experience of care.
 Working with the Scottish Funding Council, CELCIS (The Centre for Excellence for Looked After Children in Scotland) and Who Cares?
 Scotland, QAA Scotland produced a Corporate Parenting Factsheet.
 QAA Scotland also supported a training session run by Who Cares?
 Scotland and a half-day conference organised by the Enhancement Themes Student Network in April 2017.

 During the second year of the Student Transitions Enhancement Theme, QAA Scotland commissioned desk-based and consultative research into the experiences and needs of international students transitioning into the Scottish higher education sector.
-The resulting report can be found here.
+The resulting report International Students - Transitions into Scottish Higher Education is available to download.
 This was a scoping exercise designed to identify whether further work might be undertaken during the final year of the Theme.
 While the Theme Leaders’ Group did not prioritise further work in this area, the report was received with interest by the sector, and was the catalyst for a half-day conference at the University of Strathclyde in March 2017.
 Institutions have also reported that they have used the recommendations contained within the report as a basis for assessing their approaches to supporting international students.